rks101/egnet/README.md

 - **O**pen nothing unexpected.
 Verify first.
 - **P**rove the sender.
 Check the real From address/number, not just the display name.
 Remember to read once more!

+At times, "unsubscribe" links can be a trap to harvest legit emails.
+Check the link text before clicking.
+**Avoid** "Accept All" cookies on web browsers.
+Use functional cookies only or reject all, as options are available.

 ----

 ## The One with LDAP